openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/7_expressions.rst

    value
    indexing expression

-In the code above, the type of *y* is ``string | undefined``, and the value of *y* is ``undefined``.
+The type of *y* in the code above is ``string | undefined``.
+The value of *y* is ``undefined``.

 An indexing expression evaluated at runtime behaves as follows:

--  The object reference expression is evaluated first.
+-  Object reference expression is evaluated first.
 -  If the evaluation completes abruptly, then so does the indexing expression, and the index expression is not evaluated.
 -  If the evaluation completes normally, then the index expression is